techlot/matrix-operations/README.md

 # Matrix operations

-Simple matrix class for performing the following matrix operations:
+Matrix class for performing the following matrix operations:
 - addition
 - substruction
 - multiplication (also multiplication by a vector and multiplication by a number)